Ingesting Data

 Idempotency

-Tilebox will auto-generate datapoint IDs based on the data of all of its fields - except for the auto-generated
+Tilebox will auto-generate datapoint IDs based on the data of all its fields - except for the auto-generated

 ingestion_time